 If you don’t want to deal with rotating bonus categories, I don’t blame you.
 Luckily, you do have another option.

 The Chase Freedom Unlimited Card offers many of the same benefits you’ll find on the Chase Freedom.
-With both cards, you’ll get a $150 signup bonus for spending just $500 in the first 3 months.
-However, with this card, you’ll get a flat 1.5% cash back across all categories…and that is unlimited.
+However, with this card, you’ll get 3% cash back on the first $20,000 spent in the first year across all categories – that’s HUGE.
+After that, it’s still an impressive 1.5% cash back across all categories…and that is unlimited.
 Again, you can transfer those points to your Chase Sapphire Reserve account and get 50% more value when redeemed through the Chase portal.

 This card is a great way to get more points for your everyday spending.
 You can even use all three cards together to get the most value out of your purchases.